1 9 6 5 – 1 9 6 6 (UK)

 Many of Pete and Dud’s deadpan conversations started from such an absurd point it was often hard to imagine where the two might end up.
 In one sketch, Pete tells Dud about his recent nocturnal adventures.
 “I was lying in bed the other night when I heard tap, tap, tap at the bloody window pane.
 I looked out – you know who it was?
 Bloody Greta Garbo!”
 Their art gallery conversation, offering their views on great artists, epitomises Pete and Dud’s comic brilliance.

 It was hailed as the best show to come from BBC2 so far and was so successful that it was quickly repeated on the main channel.

-Some classic sketches were The Leaping Nun's of St Beryl and a 'Good vs. Evil' cricket match.
-Some of the sketches were simply surreal.
+Some classic sketches were The Leaping Nun’s of St Beryl – who resurfaced in the pair’s film Bedazzled (1967) – and a ‘Good vs. Evil’ cricket match.

-Not Only...
-But Also closed with the song Goodbye-ee which made its way into the top twenty chart in July 1965, and although the series only lasted two all-too-short seasons it was constantly being revived in one form or another right up until Peter Cook's untimely death in the mid 90s.
+Not Only… But Also closed with the song Goodbye-ee which made its way into the Top 20 chart in July 1965, and although the series only lasted two all-too-short seasons it was constantly being revived in one form or another right up until Peter Cook’s untimely death in the mid-90s.

 Cook and Moore went on to record three highly obscene comedy albums in the guise of Derek and Clive, but Cook’s increasing drink problem and Moore’s blossoming Hollywood career effectively killed the partnership.